Montrose - Rosetta

 The level of cultural diversity witnessed in Montrose - Rosetta was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Montrose-Rosetta has a higher-than-average cultural diversity, with 21.5% of its population born overseas and 18.1% speaking a language other than English at home.
-Christianity is the predominant religion in Montrose-Rosetta, making up 44.6% of its population.
-Hinduism stands out as being overrepresented, comprising 5.3%, compared to the Greater Hobart average of 5.8%.
+Montrose-Rosetta had cultural diversity above average, with 21.5% born overseas and 18.1% speaking languages other than English at home.
+Christianity was the main religion, at 44.6%.
+Hinduism stood out at 5.3%, compared to Greater Hobart's 2.8%.

 Frequently Asked Questions - Diversity